syz51/fundamental-analysis-system/docs/README.md

 Known design issues and resolutions tracked in `design-flaws/`:

-- [Summary](design-flaws/00-SUMMARY.md) - Active & resolved issues (7 active, 3 resolved)
+- [Index](design-flaws/INDEX.md) - All flaws by priority/domain/phase
+- [Dependencies](design-flaws/DEPENDENCIES.md) - Dependency graph and critical path
-- [Priority Guide](design-flaws/PRIORITY.md) - Implementation order and dependencies
+- [Roadmap](design-flaws/ROADMAP.md) - Phase timeline and implementation plan
+- [Navigation Guide](design-flaws/README.md) - How to use the design-flaws folder

 ---